How to Build and Maintain a Remote Work Culture

 In a virtual environment, building culture starts with building trust.
 When your team trusts each other, they’re more willing to work together and to align around a common purpose.
 Trusting relationships and candid conversations are the backbone of cultures that demonstrate open and honest communication.
-Better conversations yield better culture.
+Put simply, better conversations yield better culture.

-Yet in many cases, conversations that happen virtually may lose some important context and nuance from conversations.
+Yet in many cases, conversations that happen virtually may lose some important context and nuance.
 As a result, relationships suffer, and so does your (remote) work culture.

 “As leaders, we have a tendency to want to solve problems and get into tasks and be directive,” Keil says.
 “But in order to build ownership with your direct reports, you have to ask them questions like, ‘How can we best work together in this environment?’
 ‘How do you prefer to communicate?’ and ‘What kind of support do you need?’”

-When you talk to your people, make sure you actively listen for facts, feelings, and values, advises Keil.
+When you talk to your people, make sure you listen closely for facts, feelings, and values, advises Keil.
 “If you’re a leader who is generally task-focused and you suddenly find yourself managing remote employees, resist the temptation only to focus on facts when you communicate.
 Otherwise, you may overlook people’s feelings and values, which is what motivates them and drives their behavior.”
 Listening is especially powerful in the virtual space to help you learn what matters most to your team members.

 During meetings, ask people to summarize what they’ve heard in order to avoid misunderstandings and to give you an opportunity to clarify points of confusion.
 Pause frequently for questions, and accept them with enthusiasm to create a more psychologically safe work culture where people feel comfortable speaking up.

-As an executive coach, Keil hears a lot of frustration from leaders who feel that their days are now consumed with meetings.
+As an executive coach, Keil hears a lot of frustration from leaders who feel that their days are now consumed with virtual meetings.

-“Before you schedule a meeting, think about whether that’s the best channel for communicating,” Keil advises.
-“There’s a lot of meeting fatigue right now, which is coming from attending video or web conferencing meetings all day long and then only having the evening to actually do work.
-That leads to frustration, burnout, and disengagement.”
+“Before you schedule a meeting, think about whether that’s really the best channel for communicating,” Keil advises.
+“There’s a lot of meeting fatigue right now, which is coming from attending video or web conferencing meetings all day long, and then not having enough time to do other tasks, which leads to overworking and burnout.”